SCOTT SIMON, Host:

 NEARY: Freelance writer and reviewer Rigoberto Gonzalez is one of those people who thinks summer is a good time to take on a challenge.

-Mr. RIGOBERTO GONZALES (Writer, Reviewer): I always get kind of frustrated when I hear, oh summer reading is about reading books that you don't have to think about.
+RIGOBERTO GONZALES: I always get kind of frustrated when I hear, oh summer reading is about reading books that you don't have to think about.
 For me, I mean, reading is reading books that are longer than usual, that I want to consume a little bit slower.
 So, I like to challenge myself with really, really good books.

 NEARY: Miller says another great read is "State of Wonder" by Ann Patchett, a book which Ron Charles also recommends.